NAMASTE SOLAR BLOG

 Your guide to a smart investment.

-How to Overcome Split Incentive in a Triple Net Lease with Solar
+How to Overcome the Split Incentive in a Triple Net Lease with Solar

 For commercial property owners with triple net leases, recouping the costs of a capital energy improvement can be a barrier to making sustainable investments.
 Typically, these improvements lower the tenants’ utility bills in triple net leases, so the owner is not financially incentivized to invest in those improvements.
 This is known as the “split incentive.”